ncsu-cga/research.package/_pages/survey.md

 ];
 ```

-After that the choices can be passed to the constructor of a choice Answer Format:
+After that the choices can be passed to the constructor of a choice answer format:

 ``` dart
 // Pass the list of choices to the answer format constructor